sisatech/sisatech.github.io/docs/quickstart.md

 		sudo apt-get install qemu-kvm
 Other supported hypervisors on Linux are VMware Workstation, VMware Workstation Player, and Oracle VirtualBox

+***NOTE (Mac / Windows):***
+*VCLI will automatically check most default paths for VirtualBox / VMware installations.*
+*If you specified a custom installation path, please ensure that it has been added to your PATH.*

 ###  Mac OS X

 __Step 1: Install a hypervisor__